1 King Ahasuerus imposed tribute on the mainland and the islands.

 א וַיָּשֶׂם הַמֶּלֶךְ אחשרש [אֲחַשְׁוֵרוֹשׁ ] מַס עַל־הָאָרֶץ וְאִיֵּי הַיָּם׃

-3 For Mordechai the Yehudi was next unto king Achashveirosh, and great among the Yehudim, and accepted of the multitude of his brethren; seeking the good of his people and speaking peace to all his seed.
+3 For Mordechai the Yehudi ranked next to King Ahasuerus and was highly regarded by the Yehudim and popular with the multitude of his brethren; he sought the good of his people and interceded for the welfare of all his kindred.

-According to one opinion among the Sages, this verse describes two stages of Mordecai’s life following the ‘Purim’ miracle.
-He was “next unto king Ahasuerus” until Darius, son of Esther and Ahasuerus, allowed the rebuilding of the Temple.
-At that point, he stepped down from his government position and became “great among the Jews,” as he was in charge of the bird offerings in the Temple.
-Mordecai did not let honor and fame stand in the way of his principles.
-Dismissing the glory, he preferred to serve his people in the Land of Israel.
+According to one opinion among the Sages, this verse describes two stages of Mordechai’s life following the Purim miracle.
+He was “next to King Ahasuerus” until Darius, son of Esther and Ahasuerus, allowed the rebuilding of the Beit Hamikdash.
+At that point, he stepped down from his governmental position and became “highly regarded by the Yehudim,” returning to the land of Israel and assuming responsibility for the offerings in the Beit Hamikdash (see Mishna Shekalim 5:1).
+Mordechai did not let honor and fame stand in the way of his principles.
+Dismissing the glory, he jumped at the first opportunity to serve his people in Eretz Yisrael.Comment